It's never easy to go through a divorce. When a divorce moves to court, it can be especially difficult.

 You never get a second chance to make a first impression.
 Showing up late for court puts you at an immediate disadvantage.
 You should arrive at least 15 minutes early for any scheduled appearance.
 Account for potential setbacks like traffic, parking issues, and other delays.

 Make sure you wear business attire and follow the court's dress code.
 You should dress like you would for a job interview.
-If you're unsure of what to wear, ask your lawyer for advice.
+If you're unsure of what to wear, ask us for advice.

 Professionalism goes a long way in the courtroom.
 Be respectful and follow etiquette in front of a judge.
 You should stand up when the judge enters the room and address them as “your honor.”

 As a general rule, avoid speaking unless the judge addresses you.
-Your attorneys can do the speaking for you and advocate on your behalf.
+We will do the speaking for you and advocate on your behalf.

 Judges monitor your behavior even when you're not speaking.
 By staying actively engaged during the proceedings, you can show the judge you are taking the case seriously.
 Taking notes is a great way to stay focused and pick up on things you might otherwise miss.